datanav/docs/configuration.rst

    * - ``payload``
      - String or Object
      - The payload for the operation specified.
 It can be a string or an object.
 You can also omit it, in which case the empty string will be used instead (for example for "DELETE" methods).
+All string payloads will be encoded as UTF-8.
      -
      -